 Mrs. Rivera is a Provisionally Licensed Professional Counselor (PLPC) and a Certified School Counselor in the state of Louisiana.
 She graduated with her Bachelor’s Degree from the University of Louisiana at Lafayette, and then earned her Master’s Degree in both Clinical Mental Health Counseling and School Counseling at the University of Holy Cross, New Orleans.

 Ms. Avila is a first generation Honduran-American living in New Orleans.
 She graduated from University of New Orleans with a B.A. in Secondary Spanish Education, and is currently working towards her Master's in Spanish at University of New Orleans.
-She has been teaching all levels of high school Spanish for 14 years, and has worked at Warren Easton, Mandeville High School, Xavier's Upward Bound Program, LSMSA, and La Tech as a dual enrollment instructor.
+She has been teaching all levels of high school Spanish for 17 years, and has worked at Warren Easton, Mandeville High School, Xavier's Upward Bound Program, LSMSA, and LA Tech as a dual enrollment instructor.
 Ms. Avila travels abroad with her high school students to Spain.
-Previous trips, in 2007 and 2010, included 7 cities for 10 days.
+Previous trips, in 2007, 2010, and 2016, included 7 cities for 10 days.
 She will be teaching Spanish I,II, and III this year.

 • B.A.
 Political Science, Louisiana State University